 Please note this price does not include the service charge

-Mad Hatters Tea Party at Sanderson Hotel
+Mad Hatters Tea Party at Sanderson Hotel (Temporarily Closed)

 “Sanderson invites you to tumble down the rabbit hole and discover a tea party beyond your wildest imagination, inspired by the whimsical world of Alice in Wonderland.”